Water and Stormwater Management

 Water Sustainability measures can be divided into two parts: conservation of water and water resources, and management of wastewater and stormwater.

 The New Science Building will have a number of water conservation features and greywater and stormwater retention/reuse features.
 A constructed wetland will provide bioretention and biofiltration of stormwater.
-See the New Science Building page for more information on its sustainability features.
+See the Science Hall page for more information on its sustainability features.